John Brown's raid on Harpers Ferry: Monday, October 17

+shot down while defying the orders of armed whites."

 The shot and a cry of distress were heard by physician John Starry, who lived across the street from the bridge and walked over to see what was happening.
 After he saw it was Shepherd and that he could not be saved, Brown let him leave.
-Instead of going home he started the alarm, having the bell on the Lutheran church rung, sending a messenger to summon help from Charles Town, and then going there himself, after having notified such local men as could be contacted quickly.
+Instead of going home he started the alarm, having the bell on the Lutheran church rung, sending a messenger to summon help from Charles Town, and then going there himself, after having notified as many local men as could be contacted quickly.